MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

 ✔️ **Deploy anytime**

-On new devices, it's recommended to deploy the email policy when devices enroll in Intune.
-If you have existing devices, you can deploy the email policy at any time.
+On new devices, it's recommended to deploy the email app during the enrollment process.
+When enrollment completes, then deploy the email device configuration policy.
+If you have existing devices, deploy the email app at any time, and then deploy the email device configuration policy.

 ### Get started with email profiles